Gaius Scribonius Curio (tribune 50 BC): Civil war

 Around 10 January, the civil war started when Caesar crossed the Rubicon and invaded Italy proper.
 The cities and communities of northern Italy quickly fell or surrendered to Caesar and he ordered the recruitment of additional soldiers.
 Curio was put in charge of the recruiting operation.
 When Caesar reached Corfinium, Curio brought twenty-two cohorts of recruits to assist in the siege.

 After Pompey's flight to Greece with about a third of the senate, Curio was put in command of three legions to take Sicily and Africa.
 Arriving in Sicily on 24 April 49 BC, he forced Cato from the province without bloodshed.
 Curio's success in Sicily also secured its grain supply and strategic position, allowing Caesar to feed the city and gain control of the central Mediterranean.

 In August 49, he set sail from Lilybaeum and landed near Anquillaria on Cape Bon in Africa.
-There, he faced Attius Varus and King Juba I of Numidia, who had sided with Pompey.
-Although he won the Battle of Utica, he was forced to withdraw and eventually defeated by Saburra, Juba's general, at the Second Battle of the Bagradas River where he fought to the death, along with his army, rather than attempting to flee to his camp.
+There, he faced Publius Attius Varus and King Juba I of Numidia, who had sided with Pompey.
+Although he won a battle at Utica, he was forced to withdraw and eventually defeated by Saburra, Juba's general, at the Bagradas River where he fought to the death, along with his army, rather than attempting to flee to his camp.